tan-language/tan-language-server/README.md

 Pull requests, issues, and comments are welcome!
 Make sure to add tests for new features and bug fixes.

+## Hints

+Use `stderr` to log messages for the editor output channel.

 ## License

 This work is licensed under the Apache-2.0 License.
 See